iachettifederico/bedtime-stories/stories/adventure/the_paper_boat_journey.md

 ---
 title: "The Paper Boat Journey"
-author: "Claude"
+author: "Unknown"
-read_time_minutes: 3
-source: "Original Story (2025)"
+source: "Public Domain"
 ---

-# The Paper Boat Journey

 After the spring rain, Emma folded a newspaper into a perfect boat and set it in the rushing gutter stream.